xtuml/bridgepoint/doc-internal/notes/236_MergeIssuesFoundPriorTo4.1.12Release/236_MergeIssuesFoundPriorTo4.1.12Release.dnt.md

 int getTreeDifferenceSlot(Object Element)

-This return the a slot number for all model elements that are parents in a tree, and contain more than 1 child.
+This returns the a slot number for all model elements that are parents in a tree, and contain more than 1 child.
 This "slot number" is used when comparing and merging tree elements that contain multiple children.
 All model element inspector's contain this function, but it only returns a value for cases where it is